ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	* **Step 6**.
 Do **Prepare>>Move Axis>>Move Z** to move the Z axis to about 40mm.
 	* **Step 7**.
 Do **Control>>Repeat Print>>Push Arm Test** on the LCD MENU to push the arm and check if the printed object can be removed by the arm.
 If the above operation can successfully remove the printed object, you can start the repeat printing function on the LCD menu and test it.
-+ **DemoRep.gcode**: This file is almost the same with **Demo.gcode**, but a M182 command is added in the "start G-code" while slicing, so you don't need to start the "Automatic repeat printing" from the LCD screen.
++ **DemoRep.gcode**: This file is almost the same with **Demo.gcode**, but a M182 command is added in the "start G-code" while slicing, so you can print it directlly but don't need to turn on the "Repeat Printing" settings from LCD screen.

 ## 11. Advanced feature    [return to contents>>][0]